ibm-cloud-docs/vpc/backup_service_vpc_troubleshoot.md

 When you use the Backup for VPC service, you might encounter issues.
 Often, you can recover by following a few steps.
 Issues, symptoms, likely causes, and resolutions are described in the following sections.
 {: shortdesc}

-This service is available only to accounts with special approval to preview this feature.
-{: preview}

 ## Volume backups were not made according to backup plan
 {: #baas-ts-1}